-Tina Barton, Infection Preventionist at OSF Saint James-John W. Albrecht Medical Center says there are tell-tale signs of Lyme, including a rash around the bite mark that takes the shape of a bulls-eye.
+Tina Barton, Infection Preventionist at OSF HealthCare says there are tell-tale signs of Lyme disease, including a rash around the bite mark that takes the shape of a bulls-eye.

 "If you get infected, then it starts out with a rash.
 The rash may not appear for like three days or so and then it’s followed by a lot of like flu-like symptoms," said Barton.
 "So it can be fatigue and sore throats and things like that can go along with it too.”

 When caught early, Lyme disease can be treated with antibiotics.
 However, when untreated the disease can develop into meningitis, or other severe illnesses that can require hospitalization and further treatment.

 According to Barton, the best action against Lyme disease is to pay attention to your surroundings and avoid the bite in the first place.